-Collisions are checked only between the gripper and the load carrier.
-The robot body is not considered.
+Collisions are checked only with the gripper, the robot body is not considered.
 As a safety feature, to prevent collisions between the load carrier and the robot, all grasps having any part of the robot's flange inside the load carrier can be designated as colliding (see Fig. 6.6).
 This check is based on the defined gripper geometry and the flange radius value.
 It is optional to use this functionality, and it can be turned on and off with the run-time parameter check_flange as described in Parameter overview (Section 6.4.4).